 This past year, Empowered Together piloted its two-sided online marketplace in New Haven.
 The pilot tested the hypothesis that customers living with disabilities and businesses desiring to attract these customers would gain value from the marketplace.
 The pilot also tested the hypothesis that the value gained by businesses would translate into revenue for Empowered Together.
 In short, the pilot disproved both hypotheses.

 This means Empowered Together has come to an end.
-Last December I told my husband, John, that 2024 was going to be the make or break year for Empowered Together.
+Last December I told my husband, John, that 2024 was going to be the make it or break it year for Empowered Together.
 At that point, the company had just enough cash to run the New Haven pilot.
 If that had been successful, I would've used the results to go out and fundraise in order to scale the marketplace to new business verticals and new locations.
 In the end, the product-market fit that had eluded Empowered Together proved to be its demise.

 Reflecting on this 1,264 day journey brings these insights, offered with humility and vulnerability: